Departmental bursaries for undergraduate and postgraduate study

 Overview of the scheme

-We award around 25 to 30 Departmental bursaries each year, thanks to the generous support of the Friends of lifelong learningdonors and others.
+Departmental bursaries are awarded each year, thanks to the generous support of donors and others.
 These help towards the cost of course fees.

 The bursaries are for UK-based students who receive benefits because they are on a low income, and are available for certain undergraduate or postgraduate courses (see Eligibility and criteria below).

-Awards are made for one year at a time, so longer courses would require a new application in the following year.
+Awards are made for one year at a time.

 Eligibility and criteria